5 Super Inspirational Runners Stories

 Kathy Switzer went on to win the New York City Marathon in 1974.
 She was named Female Runner of the Decade by Runner’s World.
-Her later work as a television commentator won her an Emmy Award.
+She later works as a television commentator won her an Emmy Award.

 Switzer created waves in the running world and helped empower women around the world through running.
 She believed in equality within the sport acted on her belief, changing running for the better.

 Doctors said Rick Hoyt would never live a “normal life”, having been born with cerebral palsy.
-His life did end up being far from normal, but not in the way the doctors predicted.
+His life did end up being far from ordinary, but not in the way the doctors predicted.

 Rick and Dick went on to finish over 1,000 races.
 They completed everything from 5k’s to marathons, duathlons, and triathlons, including six Ironmans.

-The original realization, that competing made Rick feel less handicapped, has allowed Team Hoyt to spread nationally and internationally.
-Today team members with diverse abilities compete at races across the country and world, proving that running, and runners, can find inspiration and transcend seemingly impossible barriers.
+The original realization that competing made Rick feel less handicapped has allowed Team Hoyt to spread nationally and internationally.
+Today team members with diverse abilities compete at races across the country and world, proving that running, and runners, can find inspiration and transcend seemingly insurmountable barriers.

 Joan Benoit Samuelson